Ourkish/sre-web-app/README.md

   `````
 - get the web app
   in this lab we used a Java Web app (https://hub.docker.com/r/tkgregory/sample-metrics-application)

+- make sure you have your Horizon account ready and navigate to the 'Network' section.
+Then, go to 'Security Group' and create new rules to allow ports 3000, 9090, and 30080 for TCP,
+  HTTP, Ingress.
+Set the authorization to 0.0.0.0/0 to allow checks from a browser on the public IP of the instance

 ## Understanding the operation

 - Minikube provides a local Kubernetes environment where you can deploy and manage containerized applications using Kubernetes resources.
 - Docker containers can be built and pushed to container registries.
 Kubernetes can then pull these containers and deploy them as pods (the smallest deployable units in Kubernetes).
 - kubectl is used to interact with the Minikube Kubernetes cluster.
 You can create pods, services, deployments, and other Kubernetes resources using kubectl commands.
 - Helm simplifies the installation of complex applications in Kubernetes.
 Helm charts describe how to deploy applications, including the necessary Kubernetes resources.
-You can use Helm to install and manage applications
+You can use
+  Helm to install and manage applications
   in your Minikube cluster.
 - Terraform can manage Kubernetes resources in Minikube as well as other infrastructure resources outside of Kubernetes.
-It uses Terraform providers to interact with the Kubernetes API and provision resources like
+It uses Terraform providers to interact with the Kubernetes API
+  and provision resources like
   namespaces, secrets, and ConfigMaps.

 ## In Practice